ericsonga/APCSAReview/_sources/Unit5-Writing-Classes/topic-5-2-writing-constructors.rst

        phoneNumber = address.getPhoneNumber();
    }

-Sometimes you still might still even want to provide a no-argument constructor.
+Sometimes you might still even want to provide a no-argument constructor.
 If there’s a valid object that you can create without any arguments, you could write a no-argument constructor for person like: